ssbucarlos/smush_extra_slots_effect_fix/README.md

 * nro hook (https://github.com/ultimate-research/nro-hook-plugin)
 * smashline hook (https://github.com/blu-dev/smashline_hook)

+# Issues?
+Crashes?
+* You will crash without the dependencies above.
+* If you still crash, try removing just this plugin, but keep the nro_hook and smashline_hook installed.
+If it crashes still without this plugin, then its not an issue with this plugin.
+* If it only crashes when installing this plugin feel free to make a github issue.
+* If you find a char that is listed here as "fixed" and u find an issue with a move, feel free to make a github issue

 # Why do some chars effects glitch out after slot 8?
 * Some fighter's moves choose an effect by specifying the effect by name but then offset the specified effect with the slot.
 Since the devs only had 8 slots in mind, slots above 8 will begin to load incorrect effects from further along in the effect file.